 Hayley’s fears come from both her identity and rejection of being the “good girl,” the pastor’s daughter, who wants to break away from and yet fears her family’s disapproval.
 Or, rather, fears losing their approval, a subtle distinction, but an important one.
 Hayley has to learn to live with not always being the perfect daughter, the one with the town’s undivided admiration for her virtue.
-Between Jonathan’s emotional reticence and Hayley’s “keeping up appearances” despite the affair with the town bad-boy, these two have much to overcome.
+Between Jonathan’s emotional reticence and Hayley’s “keeping up appearances,” despite the affair with the town bad-boy, these two have much to overcome.
 Yates keeps the emotional tension as taut as the sexual, even the love scenes, though anatomically ordinary, are emotionally edgy.
 And what Miss Bates really liked here is that, thanks to Jonathan’s and Hayley’s weaknesses, the romance betrayal, a crucial moment in every romance narrative, is mutual.
-Jonathan and Hayley betray each other and are betrayed by the other, not at the same time, but in separate painful ways that demand confession (“grovels”) and forgiveness.
-There is so much to unearth, in Jonathan especially, but Hayley as well, that Yates’s romance is marvelous with it.
+Jonathan and Hayley betray each other, not at the same time, but in separate painful ways that demand confession (“grovels”) and forgiveness.
+There is much to unearth, in Jonathan especially, but Hayley as well, that Yates’s romance is marvelous with it.
 Miss Bates enjoyed every bleary-eyed moment as she read into the night.